|

-Because of the men I’ve had in me,
+Because of the men I’ve had

 I’m no longer white.